UMDOER/PSYC341OER/_pages/learning-expertise/learning.md

 One good place to end this discussion is to consider the role of expertise.
 Though there probably is a finite capacity on our ability to store information (Landauer, 1986), in practice, this concept is misleading.
 In fact, because the usual bottleneck to remembering something is our ability to *access* information, not our space to *store* it, having more knowledge or expertise actually enhances our ability to learn new information.
 A classic example can be seen in comparing a chess master with a chess novice on their ability to learn and remember the positions of pieces on a chessboard (Chase & Simon, 1973).
 In that experiment, the master remembered the location of many more pieces than the novice, even after only a very short glance.
 Maybe chess masters are just smarter than the average chess beginner, and have better memory?
 No: The advantage the expert exhibited only was apparent when the pieces were arranged in a plausible format for an ongoing chess game; when the pieces were placed randomly, both groups did equivalently poorly.
 Expertise allowed the master to **chunk** (Simon, 1974) multiple pieces into a smaller number of pieces of information—but only when that information was structured in such a way so as to allow the application of that expertise.

 ## Encoding Activities
 What we do when we’re learning is very important.
-We’ve all had the experience of reading something and suddenly coming to the realization that we don’t remember a single thing, even the sentence that we just read. *How* we go about **encoding**™ information determines a lot about how much we remember.
+We’ve all had the experience of reading something and suddenly coming to the realization that we don’t remember a single thing, even the sentence that we just read. *How* we go about **encoding** information determines a lot about how much we remember.

 You might think that the most important thing is to *try* to learn.
 Interestingly, this is not true, at least not completely.
-Trying to learn a list of words, as compared to just evaluating each word for its part of speech (i.e., noun, verb, adjective) does help you *recall* the words—™£that is, it helps you remember and write down more of the words later.
+Trying to learn a list of words, as compared to just evaluating each word for its part of speech (i.e., noun, verb, adjective) does help you *recall* the words—that is, it helps you remember and write down more of the words later.
 But it actually impairs your ability to *recognize* the words—to judge on a later list which words are the ones that you studied (Eagle & Leiter, 1964).
-So this is a case in which **incidental learning**—that is, learning without the intention to learn—is better than **intentional learning**™£.
+So this is a case in which **incidental learning**—that is, learning without the intention to learn—is better than **intentional learning**.
 <figure style="float:left;margin-right:10px;margin-top:7px;width:50%">
     <img src="https://UMDOER.github.io/PSYC341OER/images/learn3.jpg" >
-<figcaption>Cali4beach, https://goo.gl/twjIVg, CC BY 2.0, https://goo.gl/BRvSA7</figcaption>
+<figcaption>Motivation to learn doesn't make much of a difference unless learners use effective strategies for encoding the information they want to retain.
+Although they're not flashy, methods like spaced practice, interleaving, and frequent testing are among the most effective ways to apply your efforts.
+[3]</figcaption>
 </figure>
-Motivation to learn doesn't make much of a difference unless learners use effective strategies for encoding the information they want to retain.
-Although they're not flashy, methods like spaced practice, interleaving, and frequent testing are among the most effective ways to apply your efforts.

 Such examples are not particularly rare and are not limited to recognition.
 Nairne, Pandeirada, and Thompson (2008) showed, for example, that survival processing—thinking about and rating each word in a list for its relevance in a survival scenario—led to much higher recall than intentional learning (and also higher, in fact, than other encoding activities that are also known to lead to high levels of recall).
 Clearly, merely intending to learn something is not enough.
 How a learner actively processes the material plays a large role; for example, reading words and evaluating their meaning leads to better learning than reading them and evaluating the way that the words look or sound (Craik & Lockhart, 1972).
 These results suggest that individual differences in motivation will not have a large effect on learning unless learners also have accurate ideas about how to effectively learn material when they care to do so.